adibakshi28/Tap-Android/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request detailing your changes.

+### Contribution Guidelines

+- Follow the coding standards used in the project.
+- Write clear and descriptive commit messages.
+- Test your changes thoroughly before submitting a pull request.
+- Ensure your changes do not break existing functionality.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact

-For any queries or support, feel free to open an issue on GitHub or contact the repository owner.
+For any queries or support, feel free to open an issue on GitHub or contact me (Aditya Bakshi).